Majdi-Aref/mildew-detector/README.md

 - I created a project on this application GitHub repository.
 - Then, I created eight issues and added them to that project.
 - Those eight issues cover the epics and user stories of this application.
-- Five of the those eight issues were classified as 'Must have', one issue as 'Should have', one as 'Could have', and one as 'Might have'.
+- Five of the eight issues were classified as 'Must have', one issue as 'Should have', one as 'Could have', and one as 'Might have'.
 - I accomplished the five 'Must have' issues, so they are logged into the 'Done' category of the GitHub project.
 - However, I could not accomplish the 'Should have', 'Could have', and 'Might have' issues, so those are registered in the 'Todo' category of the GitHub project.